-Last year I helped brands (and friends) to create the idea of the “platform brand”.
+Last year I helped friends to create the idea of the “platform brand”.
 This is the kind of brand that enables partners, employees and clients to do things they couldn’t do before.

 But I wanted to know: what’s next?